- Prospective First Years

 If a significant loss of income is projected resulting in circumstances that restrict your parents' ability to contribute to your education, please write a letter explaining the circumstances and the Office of Financial Aid will review your situation.
 Special circumstances are defined as situations that the family has minimal control over: death, disability, loss of income due to lay-off and unemployment.
 Voluntary circumstances are not eligible for consideration.
 Such voluntary items would include: consumer debt, voluntary leave of employment, loss of income due to change in job or school attendance.

 A financial aid counselor will review your letter and determine if a formal review is warranted.
 If a formal review is necessary, you will receive a Request for Review Form from the Office of Financial Aid.
 Documentation may be needed to support your request.
 Additional aid for special circumstances will consist of increased loan eligibility.
-Only in rare instances will it increase gift assistance to an existing financial aid package.
+Only in some instances will it increase gift assistance to an existing financial aid package.
 You should continue to judge your ability to afford the cost of your education based on your original aid eligibility.
 Application for loans and payment plans must not be delayed while waiting for a decision on a special circumstance.

 As a Butler University student, you are entitled to certain rights pertaining to your financial aid.
 However, you also must take on the responsibility as a student financial aid applicant.

 - What financial assistance is available, including federal, state and institutional financial aid programs?

 - What the deadlines are for submitting financial aid applications?

 - What the cost of attendance is and what the policy is on refunds if you withdraw?

 - What criteria are used to select financial aid recipients and how it determines your financial aid eligibility?
 This process includes how costs for tuition, fees, room and board, books and supplies, and personal and miscellaneous expenses are considered in your budget.